Akkatecture/Documentation/README.md

 yarn install
 ```

-then
+and then
 ```
 gatsby develop
 ````

-to run, this will run a hot-reloadable version of the documentation website
+this will run a hot-reloadable version of the documentation website.

 ## Contributor Notes
 The markdown files  in `/content/docs` folder contains all the documentation for the akkatecture documentation pages.